-In my earlier post, ‘The Stressed Dog’, I shared about how a dog can get stressed by you, or through other dogs or the environment that they live in.
+In my earlier post, ‘The Stressed Dog’, I shared about how a dog can get stressed by you, or by other dogs or the environment that they live in.

 Here I want to discuss on the obvious show of his behaviour known as calming signals.
-Pleading for help that’s hidden in plain sight.
+Pleading for your help or another dog's help that’s hidden in plain sight.

 The findings here are discoveries made by Turid Rugaas.
 A renowned Scandinavian dog trainer and behaviourist who has spent her whole life studying the behaviour of dogs.
 She doesn’t believe in the leader and slave approach to dog training.
 I don’t too.